Jack Says

 Jack Says is a 2008 British thriller film known particularly for being the last professional engagement of Mike Reid, who died shortly after filming in 2007.
 The film is a contemporary film noir, with comic book undertones that reflect its precursor graphic novel Jack Said, and is comparable in style to Sin City.
 The film also stars Simon Phillips, Rita Ramnani, Rula Lenska and Eric Cantona.
+The film trilogy comprises Jack Says, Jack Said, and Jack Falls.

 Synopsis

 Waking up in London with amnesia next to a dead body, Jack has just enough time and sense to disappear before the police arrive.
 In an attempt to lie low, he heads to Paris to visit the ex he can't remember.
 But a guy like Jack attracts trouble, and an encounter with the mysterious Girl X draws him and the woman he loves back into a world he's trying hard to avoid ... and to remember.